 Want to volunteer, intern or participate further?
 Contact the Associate Director of the Hiphop University Project, Professor Dawn-Elissa Fischer also known as the DEF Prof.

-At Harvard's Hiphop Archive:
+At Harvard's Hiphop Archive and Research Institute: